Joseph Cryan

-Joseph P. Cryan (born September 1, 1961 in East Orange, New Jersey) is an American Democratic Party politician who has served in the New Jersey Senate since 2018, representing the 20th Legislative District.
+Joseph P. Cryan (born September 1, 1961) is an American Democratic Party politician who has served in the New Jersey Senate since 2018, representing the 20th Legislative District.
 He previously served in the New Jersey General Assembly from 2002 to 2015, where he also represented the 20th Legislative District.

 New Jersey Assembly

 Cryan was the Majority Leader of the New Jersey General Assembly, serving from January 12, 2010, until January 10, 2012.
 Cryan served as the Assembly's Deputy Majority Leader 2006–2010, and was Assistant Majority Leader from 2004 to 2005.
 He served on the Human Services Committee and the Law and Public Safety Committee.

 New Jersey Senate

-2017 election

 Cryan ran for New Jersey Senate in 2017, and won.
 Cryan was sworn in on January 9, 2018.

-2021 election

-Assemblymember Jamel Holley announced in January 2021, that he would challenge Cryan in the June 2021 primaries.
-Jason Krychiw is also running against Cryan in the primary.
+Assemblymember Jamel Holley announced in January 2021 that he would challenge Cryan in the June 2021 primaries.
+Jason Krychiw also ran against Cryan in the primary.